Dersim massacre: Deportations

-Aftermath
+Death toll

+The contemporary British estimate of the number of deaths was 40,000, although McDowall writes that this could be exaggerated.
+It has been suggested that the total number of deaths may be 7,594, over 10,000.
+In 2011, Prime Minister Recep Tayyip Erdoğan acknowledged that 13,806 citizens had been murdered and 11,683 individuals displaced—these figures were based on contemporary Turkish documents.

+Turkish Kurdish anthropologist Dilşa Deniz estimates the number of deaths to be between 46,000 and 63,000.
+Historian Hans-Lukas Kieser writes that 40,000 is implausibly high.
+Historian Annika Törne estimates 32,000 to 70,000 dead as a result of massacres, citing as sources among others Nicole Watts (Relocating Dersim: Turkish State-Building and Kurdish Resistance, 1931–1938, in: New Perspectives on Turkey 23 (2000), S. 5–30.)

+Historiography

-Early Turkish interpretation
+Turkish government

 Turkish state's reaction to the uprising was publicly justified as "disciplining and punishment" (tedip ve tenkil).
 It contributed to a Kemalist perception of Dersim and its populace, which characterises the province as unruly and defends violent state intervention.
 This narrative is encountered in Naşit Hakkı Uluğ's book The Feudal Lord and Dersim (Derebeyi ve Dersim), which depicts Dersim as a security threat to the Turkish Republic.
 It was not until 2009 that the massacre was publicly acknowledged, and in recent years, oral history has been used as a method to study anti-civilian violence excluded from the official history of the event.

-Turkish government apology

 On November 23, 2011, Prime Minister Recep Tayyip Erdogan apologized "on behalf of the state" over the killing of over 13,000 people during the rebellion.
 His remarks were widely commented on both inside and outside Turkey.
 His comments were pointedly directed at opposition leader Kemal Kılıçdaroğlu (who in fact is from Tunceli).
 Erdogan reminded his audience that Kılıçdaroğlu's party, the CHP, had been in power at the time of the massacre, then the only political party in Turkey.
 He described the massacre as "one of the most tragic events of our near history" saying that, whilst some sought to justify it as a legitimate response to events on the ground, it was in reality "an operation which was planned step by step".